ghc/ghc/docs/users_guide/glasgow_exts.rst

 family variants of algebraic data types and type synonyms, respectively.
 The instances of data families can be data types and newtypes.

-Type families are enabled by the flag ``-XTypeFamilies``.
+Type families are enabled by the flag :ghc-flag:`-XTypeFamilies`.
 Additional information on the use of type families in GHC is available on `the Haskell wiki page on type families <http://www.haskell.org/haskellwiki/GHC/Indexed_types>`__.